duaneellissd/comtray/readme.md

 - I wrote a C++ version at a previous place, they own that.

+# Build tools

+I used Visual Studio Community 2019 - works for me.

 - I wanted to relearn some C# - so I re-created it.

 - About my C# code quality, basic statement: I suck at C# if you are good at it, you'll vomit at my C# quality.